gisul-git/Gisul-AI_Assessment/frontend/README.md

 ## Auth Flow Overview

-1. **OTP Login**
+1. **Email/Password Login**
-   - Users request an OTP through the organization or super admin portals.
+   - Users sign in through the organization portal (`/auth/signin`).
-   - Next.js proxies the request to FastAPI using `/api/auth/request-otp`.
-   - After entering the email/OTP, the NextAuth credentials provider calls FastAPI `/api/auth/verify-otp`.
-The returned JWT is stored in the session for subsequent API calls.
+   - NextAuth credentials provider calls FastAPI `/api/auth/login`.
+   - The returned JWT is stored in the session for subsequent API calls.
+   - Super admin users are automatically redirected to `/super-admin` dashboard.

 2. **Google & Microsoft SSO**
    - Configure the provider credentials in the `.env` file.